awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 ## Connecting to Amazon DocumentDB Elastic Clusters as a target<a name="CHAP_Target.DocumentDB.data-mapping.elastic-cluster-connect"></a>

-In AWS DMS versions 3\.4\.7 and later, you can create a Amazon DocumentDB target endpoint as an Elastic Cluster\.
+In AWS DMS versions 3\.4\.7 and higher, you can create a Amazon DocumentDB target endpoint as an Elastic Cluster\.
 If you create your target endpoint as an Elastic Cluster, you need to attach a new SSL certificate to your Amazon DocumentDB Elastic Cluster endpoint because your existing SSL certificate won't work\.

 **Note**
 With Amazon DocumentDB Elastic Clusters as a target, the migration of sharded collections isn't currently supported\.